usaid-cs/yesterday-i-learned/random.md

 - [Donald Trump is the first president since Polk (1845 ~ 1849) to not have a white house pet.](https://www.thoughtco.com/white-house-pets-4144590)
 - "Tommy and Gina" were referenced in both Bon Jovi's [Livin' on a Prayer](https://en.wikipedia.org/wiki/Livin%27_on_a_Prayer) in 1986, and [It's my life](https://en.wikipedia.org/wiki/It%27s_My_Life_%28Bon_Jovi_song%29) in 2000.
 - Weevils can be killed by either frying your rice at 60 degrees Celsius for 15 minutes, or freezing at -18 degrees for 3 days.
-- There is nothing courageous about [eating a hot dog](https://d12qk6n9ersps4.cloudfront.net/3970357/medium-clean.jpg).
 - REIT stands for real estate investment trust.
 It is a way to [invest in real estate](https://www.google.com/finance?q=TSE%3ACAR.UN) without buying houses.
 - [Bus bunching](https://en.wikipedia.org/wiki/Bus_bunching) is caused by a late bus spending even more time picking up more passengers that have been waiting, making it more late.
 Then the next bus catches up, hence the bunch.
 - [Small functions considered harmful](https://medium.com/@copyconstruct/small-functions-considered-harmful-91035d316c29): "My main problem with DRY is that it forces us into abstractions — nested and premature ones at that.
 Inasmuch as it's impossible to abstract perfectly, the best we can do abstract well enough insofar as we can."